-Connect the USB to the target system, power it on and keeping tapping F12 until you see the Boot menu.
-If F12 doesn’t’ works, it may be different for your model, you’ll have to check it from Lenovo’s website.
-If you have a modern laptop, you’ll have to press the Lenovo key to access the BIOS menu while your laptop is powered off, which is usually beside the power button on the front.
-A menu will open, and select the boot menu from it
+Connect the USB to the target system and power it on, then keep tapping F12 until you see the Boot menu.
+If F12 doesn’t work, it may be different for your model, and you’ll need to check it on Lenovo’s website.
+If you have a modern laptop, you should press the Lenovo key to access the BIOS menu while your laptop is powered off.
+This key is usually located next to the power button on the front.
+A menu will open from which you can select the boot menu.

 - A command prompt window will appear.
 Type C: and press Enter.

 - Type dir to list the files on the flash drive.